ruchanimbalkar/countries-app-fall-2025/version-4/README.md

   - Set up your schema (create the 3 tables and insert rows of sample data)
   - Confirm that the data was inserted successfully

+### Copy your files over from `version-3` to `version-4`
+1. Copy all of the files from your `version-3` folder and paste them into your `version-4` folder
+1. Push your code to Github!
+Your `version-3` code will serve as the starting point for `version-4`.

+### Connect your frontend to your backend
+1. Look in your `version-4` folder.
+Locate your `vite.config.js` file.
+2. Update your `vite.config.js` file so that it fetches data from `http://localhost:3000/` as the base URL

 ### Set up your server in the `server-local` folder
 1. In the terminal, `cd` into your `server-local` folder
-2. Run `npm init` to create your `package.json` file
+2. Run `npm init -y` to create your `package.json` file, which will contain your project's information and list of dependencies
-3. Install the following `npm` packages: `express` and `pg`
+3. Add `"type": "module"` as a property to the `package.json` file
+4. Run `npm install express` and `npm install pg`.
+Once you do that, you should see `express` and `pg` listed as dependencies in your `package.json`.
-4. Create a `src` folder inside of the `server-local` folder
+5. Create a `src` folder inside of the `server-local` folder
-5. In the `src` folder, create your new server file called `index.js`.
-This file is where you will build all of your API endpoints!
+6. In the `src` folder, create your new server file called `index.js`.
+This file is where you will write your server code!

 ### 🎯 Milestone: Build API Endpoints for Form data
 - `POST /add-one-user`: Save submitted form data
 - `GET /newest-user`: Return the form data if it exists
 - Test your API endpoints in Postman to make sure they're working
+- Test your API endpoints with your frontend

 ### 🎯 Milestone: Build API Endpoints for Saved Countries
 - `POST /save-one-country`: Save a country
 - `GET /get-all-saved-countries`: Return all saved countries
 - Test your API endpoints in Postman to make sure they're working
+- Test your API endpoints with your frontend

 ### 🎯 Milestone: Build API Endpoint for Country Count
 - `POST /update-one-country-count`: Increment the view count
 - Test your API endpoint in Postman to make sure they're working

-### Connect your frontend to your backend
-1. Update your `vite.config.js` file so that it fetches data from `http://localhost:3000` as the base URL
+- Test your API endpoints with your frontend

-### Test everything
+### Test everything again... and again!
 1. Test all user flows: submitting the form, saving a country, viewing a country’s view count
 2. Check your database to make sure the data is updating correctly